dhis2-metadata/COVAC_EIR-TRK-Electronic_Immunization_Registry_Covid19_Vaccines/docs/covac_immunization_registry_tracker_installation.md

 While not always necessary, it can often be advantageous to make certain modifications to the metadata file before importing it into DHIS2.

-The Covid-19 Electronic Immunization Registry tracker package includes four metadata files.
+The Covid-19 Electronic Immunization Registry tracker package includes three metadata files.
 The contents and purposose of each individual file are described below:

 | Package identifier                                            | Contents  | Purpose |
 |---------------------------------------------------------------|-----------|---------|